Back

 The brand enhances engagement and loyalty using data analytics from their apps connected to performance apps, such as Fitbits.
 It understands user habits and forecast buying decisions using predictive analytics.

-A breakdown of Nike’s AI eCommerce strategy
+A Breakdown of Nike’s AI eCommerce Strategy

 From customer-facing product recommendations to backend operations, Nike employs AI tools for various processes.
 That’s how it maintains its position as one of the best sports brands in the world.
 Apart from its products, the brand’s eCommerce and digital experience is on top.
 Here’s a breakdown of how Nike uses AI in eCommerce across its channels.